 It might be sensible to agree that you will do everything you can to exchange contracts as soon as possible, rather than committing to an exchange within ‘two weeks’ of the date of offer.
 That way you can be seen to be pushing forward, whilst not giving rise to expectations that you then cannot meet.

-If you would like to discuss any of these points, and more, please do not hesitate to get in touch with our Commercial department.
+If you would like to discuss any of these points, and more, please do not hesitate to get in touch with our Cumbria and Lancashire Commercial law department.
 We will be happy to speak with you and can provide fixed fee advice and/or fee estimates as required.